NLnetLabs/simdzone/FORMAT.md

 * The encoding is non-ASCII.
 Some characters have special meaning, but users are technically allowed to put in non-printable octets outside the ASCII range without custom encoding.
 Of course, this rarely occurs in practice and users are encouraged to use the \DDD encoding for "special".

 * Parenthesis may not be nested.

 * $ORIGIN must be an absolute domain.

-* Escape sequences must not be unescaped in the lexer as is common with programming languages like C that have a preprocessor.
-Instead, the original text is necessary in the parsing stage to distinguish between dots.
+* Escape sequences must NOT be unescaped in the scanner as is common with programming languages like C that have a preprocessor.
+Instead, the original text is necessary in the parsing stage to distinguish between label separators (dots).

-* RFC1035 specifies that the current origin should be restored after an
+* RFC 1035 specifies that the current origin should be restored after an
   $INCLUDE, but it is silent on whether the current domain name should also be restored.
 BIND 9 restores both of them.
 This could be construed as a deviation from RFC 1035, a feature, or both.

-* RFC1035 states: and text literals can contain CRLF within the text.
+* RFC 1035 states: and text literals can contain CRLF within the text.
   BIND, however, does not allow newlines in text (escaped or not).
 For performance reasons, we may adopt the same behavior as that would relieve the need to keep track of possibly embedded newlines.